shannonlabumn/shannonlabumn.github.io/pastmembers.md

 ### Michael Miller

 Michael graduated from the Applied Plant Sciences program with his M.S. in the summer of 2022.
 He developed an R package called TubAR (Tuber Analysis in R) for quantitative phenotyping using machine learning and image analysis.
-He is now working for Seneca Foods.
+He is now working for Seneca Foods as a research technician with their breeding program.

 ### Rachel Figueroa